d3plus/d3plus-axis/README.md

 <a name="date"></a>
 #### d3plus.**date**(*date*) [<>](https://github.com/d3plus/d3plus-axis/blob/master/src/date.js#L1)

-Returns a javascript Date object for a given a Number (representing either a 4-digit year or milliseconds since epoch) or a String that is in [valid dateString format](http://dygraphs.com/date-formats.html).
+Returns a javascript Date object for a given a Number (representing either a 4-digit year or milliseconds since epoch), a String representing a Quarter (ie. "Q2 1987", mapping to the last day in that quarter), or a String that is in [valid dateString format](http://dygraphs.com/date-formats.html).
 Besides the 4-digit year parsing, this function is useful when needing to parse negative (BC) years, which the vanilla Date object cannot parse.

 This is a global function.